sufidoobee/sufidoobee.github.io/README.md

 ## How to Run Code Using Pygame Zero

 Once you have set up Python, Pygame, and Pygame Zero, you can begin running your game files.
-On the first line type **import pgzero**.
-On the last line type **pgzero.go()**.
+On the first line type **import pgzrun**.
+On the last line type **pgzrun.go()**.
 Remember to save your file and thne run it using **F5 Key**.

 ---

 ## Game code examples

-You can take a testing game coe from here - https://bit.ly/4hhx02e .
+You can take a testing game code from here - https://bit.ly/4hhx02e .

 ---